-After reviewing its CSP, Council was able to highlight elements already contained within its CSP linking to the need for a rate variation and the content of the Delivery Program.
-The key IP&R document which was reviewed and amended to include a specific section on the proposed SRV scenario include the Revised Delivery Program 2017/21 (Jan 2018).
+After reviewing its CSP, Council was able to highlight elements already contained within its CSP linking to the need for a rate variation and the content of the DP.
+The key IP&R document which was reviewed and amended to include a specific section on the proposed SRV scenario include the Revised Delivery Program 2017-21 (Jan 2018).

-It should be noted that whilst the Delivery Program 2017/21 has been amended (Jan 24) by the addition of a specific section dedicated to the Proposed SRV to meet the specific requirements of the application process, the capital maintenance and renewal program already contained in this Delivery Program included the proposed works to be covered by the SRV.
-Further the Long Term Financial Plan 2016/26 including specific reference to the SRV has been publically exhibited twice since 2016.
-The first time as part of Council's Financial Reassessment application (October 2016) as a standalone document and secondly as part of the Public exhibition of the total review of the Integrated Planning Documents in April and May 2017.
+It should be noted that whilst the Delivery Program 2017-21 has been amended (Jan 2018) by the addition of a specific section dedicated to the proposed SRV to meet the specific requirements of the application process, the capital maintenance and renewal program already contained in this DP included the proposed works to be covered by the SRV.

+Further the LTFP, including specific reference to the SRV has been publicly exhibited three times since 2016.